 An alternative hypothesis to pseudogenization would be functional diversification of the mutated RhoGAPs independent of the Rho pathway.
 Indeed, we have evidenced an evolution under positive selection for the majority of RhoGAPs in the two multigenic families.
 Most of the sites under positive selection are located on the surface of the protein and are therefore likely to interact with partners.
 In addition, directed mutagenesis and two-hybrid experiments in L. boulardi have shown that some of these amino acids are not involved in the interaction with Rac GTPases.
 Although the majority of studies on the RhoGAP domain concern the interaction with Rho GTPases, interactions with other proteins have also been described (Ban et al., 2004; Xu et al., 2013), supporting the hypothesis of a neofunctionalization of the mutated RhoGAPs.
 Further studies will be needed to determine which functions the mutated RhoGAPs have acquired in relation to parasitism.
 Recently, a possible role has been proposed for one of the RhoGAPs found in the venom of the ISy line of L. boulardi in the induction of reactive oxygen species (ROS) in the central nervous system of D. melanogaster in the context of superparasitism avoidance (Chen et al., 2021).
-However, ROS production is notably regulated by the GTPases Rac1 and Rac2 (Hobbs et al., 2014), whereas this venom protein (named EsGAP1 in Chen et al., 2021 and corresponding to LbGAPy6 in our study) has likely lost its RhoGAP activity due to a mutation on the arginine at position 74.
+However, ROS production is notably regulated by the GTPases Rac1 and Rac2 (Hobbs et al., 2014), whereas this venom protein (named EsGAP1 in Chen et al., 2021 and corresponding to LbyGAP6 in our study) has likely lost its RhoGAP activity due to a substitution on the arginine at position 74.
 Therefore, the mechanism by which EsGAP1 would be involved in ROS induction is unclear.

-Other potential viral factors involved in parasitic success have been described previously that are encoded by large gene families and similarly correspond to truncated forms of cellular proteins that have retained only a single conserved domain, such as protein tyrosine phosphatases (PTPs) or viral ankyrins (V-ANKs) of bracoviruses.
+Other potential factors involved in parasitic success have been described previously that are encoded by large gene families and similarly correspond to truncated forms of cellular proteins that have retained only a single conserved domain, such as protein tyrosine phosphatases (PTPs) or viral ankyrins (V-ANKs) of bracoviruses.
 In the case of bracovirus PTPs, some are active as phosphatases, while others are mutated in their catalytic site and have been shown to be inactive as PTPs (Provost et al., 2004).
 In the latter case, as well as for V-ANK, it has been suggested that by binding to their target, they may act as constitutive inhibitors of the function of the corresponding cellular protein (Provost et al., 2004; Thoetkiattikul et al., 2005).
 Moreover, the model of adaptive evolution by competitive evolution of duplicated gene copies (Francino 2005) predicts that after a first step in which different copies explore the mutation space, once a protein with an optimal function is obtained, the other copies will begin to decay and undergo pseudogenization.
 This can lead to intermediate situations where both functional and non-functional proteins are produced, as observed for different virulence protein families of parasitoid wasps.
 Some of the described features of L. boulardi and V. canescens RhoGAPs may suggest that a process of competitive evolution is underway in V. canescens and L. boulardi, although our results are also consistent with the hypothesis of a possible neofunctionalization of these vesicle-associated proteins as discussed above.